Dafluxtech/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1 a function that swaps the values of two integers.

 2 a function that returns the length of a string.

+3 a function that prints a string, followed by a new line, to stdout.